Mrs Beeton’s Book of Household Management was a staple of the Victorian kitchen. We tried our hand at recreating several of her recipes.

 Biscuit tin, Huntley and Palmers, 1951–1952 This biscuit tin is part of the Huntley & Palmer Collection at Reading Museum.
 It features a watercolour of the historic Yarn Market at Dunster, Somerset.
 This slice of ‘olde England’ was much visited by holiday makers to the nearby seaside resort of Minehead prior to the Second World […]

 Written by Phillippa Heath, Learning and Engagement Manager at The MERL.
-As part of Traveller’s History Month, we have been sharing MERL collections which connect with the histories of Gypsy, Roma and Traveller communities.
-These fascinating collections, spanning objects, archives, photography, art and library collections, tell us so much about the importance of GRT heritage […]
+As part of Gypsy, Roma and Traveller History Month 2021, we have been sharing collections at The MERL that connect to the histories of Gypsy, Roma and Traveller people, including objects, archives, photography, art and library collections.
+These collections tell us so much about […]

 Ministry of Food, Ration book and coupons, 1950–1951 The early-1950s date of this ration book helps show the longevity of rationing during and after the Second World War.
 This policy began in 1940 and continued in some form for 14 years.
 Inside the book can be found coupons and further papers linked to food, clothes, tea, soap, […]